top of page

 Amgen.png

 We have six camp communities: one in Alberta, one in Manitoba and four in Ontario (Eastern, Southern, Northern and Northwestern).
-Each community hosts a one-week camp
+Each community hosts a one-week overnight kids camp

 Each of our regional camp communities offers a variety of family programs like Family Fun Days, Camp Reunions and Family Camp.
 Family programs provide the families in our community with the opportunity to meet other families living with childhood cancer, strengthen family bonds and have fun.